apocalyptech/snakebirdsolver/README.md

     Decoration <num>: <number of lines>

-This directive specifies some optional "decorations" which are drawn on pushable objects - for instance, the ones which look like a plus sign or dumbbells.
-The "connective tissue," so to speak, of those objects doesn't actually interact with the map at all, but it's kind of nice to have drawn on the map when playing interactively, so that's what this is for.
-This directive is followed immediately by the number of lines specified after the colon, and uses the letter 'O' to specify the "real" cells (only the very first one is required, actually - the rest are ignored), and the decorations are specified with a combination of pipes, dashes, and plus signs (`|`, `-`, and `+`).
-For instance, in Level 25:
+Pushable objects in Snakebird often look like crosses or dumbbells, and the only parts which actually interact with the map are the ends.
+You can use this `Decoration` directive to add in "connective tissue" as Snakebird does.
+The `<num>` corresponds to the number used later in the level definition section, and `<number of lines>` is how many lines immediately follow this directive.
+Use the capital letter `O` to specify the "real" interactive parts of the pushable object, and a combination of pipes, dashes, and plus signs (`|`, `-`, `+`) for the connective tissue.
+Only the very first `O` anchor point is required, actually -- the solver will ignore any other.
+An example directive from Level 25 is:

 	Decoration 0: 5
 	  O